4dn-dcic/fish_omics_format/docs/source/core.rst

 .. _IN_DEL-reference-label:
 Instructions for when the genome under study is modified
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Instructions for reporting the location of DNA Spots and Traces in case the genome under study contains an INSERTION or DELETION.
+Instructions for reporting the location of DNA Spots and Traces in case the genome under study contains insertions or deletions:

 #.
 Add the ``custom-build`` prefix to the genome build name and introduce a descriptive name detailing the nature of the genome modification.
 #.
 Insert the following additional fields in the File header
 #. ``##modification`` to indicate the nature and location of the modification